scott-wong/fis-parser-swig/README.md

 fis-parser-swig
 ====
 A parser for fis to compile swig.
+Just use swig's extends feature.